olamideokunnugaDS/pokemon-card-valuation/README.md

 └── requirements.txt
 ```

-### Why both notebooks *and* `src/`
+### Notebooks and `src/`

-The notebooks are the actual experiment record — they run top to bottom, each one self-contained, and reproduce every number in this README exactly as they were originally produced. `src/` is a separate, deliberate refactor: every model class and core training/evaluation function pulled out of the notebooks, stripped of notebook-global state, and rewritten to take explicit parameters instead. `evaluate_predictions` and `set_seed`, which were copy-pasted identically across all three notebooks, now exist once.
-Variant-specific orchestration and one-off diagnostic code stayed in the notebooks — that's exploratory glue, not reusable architecture.
+The notebooks are the actual experiment record and they run top to bottom, each one self-contained, and reproduce every number in this README exactly as they were originally produced. `src/` is a separate, deliberate refactor.
+Every model class and core training/evaluation function pulled out of the notebooks, stripped of notebook-global state, and rewritten to take explicit parameters instead. `evaluate_predictions` and `set_seed`, which were copy-pasted identically across all three notebooks, now exist once.
+Variant-specific orchestration and one-off diagnostic code stayed in the notebooks as non-reusable architecture.

-If you want to see *how* a result was produced, read the notebook.
+If you want to see how a result was produced, read the notebook.
 If you want to reuse the architecture in a new project, import from `src/`.

 ## Setup

-Requires **Python 3.12+** — `03_fusion_module.ipynb` uses nested f-strings (PEP 701) that only parse on 3.12 and later.
+Requires **Python 3.12+**. `03_fusion_module.ipynb` uses nested f-strings (PEP 701) that only parse on 3.12 and later.

 ```bash
 git clone https://github.com/olamideokunnugaDS/pokemon-card-valuation.git